divviup/prio-server/terraform/README.md

 ## New clusters

 To add a data share processor to support a new PHA in an existing region, add their PHA name to the `peer_share_processor_names` variable in the relevant `variables/<environment>.tfvars` file.

-To bring up a whole new cluster, drop a `your-new-environment.tfvars` file in `variables`, fill in the required variables and use `ENV=your-new-environment make apply` to deploy it.
+To bring up a whole new cluster, drop a `your-new-environment.tfvars` file in `variables`, fill in the required variables and then bootstrap it with:

+    ENV=your-new-environment make apply-bootstrap

+This will deploy just enough of an environment to permit peers to begin deploying resources.
+Once your environment is bootstrapped, and once all the other servers you intend to exchange data with have bootstrapped, finish the deploy with

+    ENV=your-new-environment make apply

+Once bootstrapped, subsequent deployments should use `ENV=your-new-environment make apply`.
 Multiple environments may be deployed to the same GCP region.

+For example, let's suppose you were setting up two environments, `test-1` and `test-2` and configuring them to exchange shares.
+Once you've set up their .tfvars to refer to each other (on which topic documentation will soon follow), you might do:

+    ENV=test-1 make apply-bootstrap
+    ENV=test-2 make apply-bootstrap
+    ENV=test-1 make apply
+    ENV=test-2 make apply

 ## kubectl configuration